 However, even if you do all the right things to build a good credit history it can still take more than a year before you will have a credit score good enough to be approved for car financing.
 If you cannot wait that long, you can save up a few thousand dollars to buy an old used car for cash to use until you can get approved for car financing.

-- Length – longer loan terms means lower monthly payments but more total interest paid
+- Length – longer loan terms mean lower monthly payments but more total interest paid

 - Interest Rate – the exact rate charged depends on your credit score and the length of the loan